 This policy has been produced pursuant to the powers conferred by the Local Government (Miscellaneous Provisions) Act 1976 and Town and Police Clauses Act 147 which places the duty on the Council to carry out licensing functions in respect of hackney carriage and private hire vehicle, drivers and operators.

 In carrying out its said regulatory licensing functions, the Council will have regard to this policy document.
 Where it is necessary for the Council to depart from this policy, clear reasons will be given for doing so.

 Following consultation and adoption by the Council, this policy shall be kept under review and revised as necessary.
-The Head of Regulatory Services is authorised to make minor amendments to the policy.
-In addition, amendments to this policy may be authorised without consultation by the Council.
+The Head of Regulatory Services is authorised to make minor amendments to the policy without consultation by the Council.